 Some ways to reduce the risk of Ascochyta is:

 - Reduce thatch and encourage moisture penetration with aeration.
+Proper drainage is another important component in avoiding Ascochyta.

 - Mowing less frequently (leaving your grass taller) and sharpening your mower blade to reduce “wounding” the grass blades.